JohnZ9865/Trenches-Of-Fate/README.md

 > The game would be ran from the command line, with a storyline represented by a graph.
 Input and output will be managed through the terminal, providing a classic and straightforward interface for users to engage with the game.

 ## What are the features that the project provides?
 > The project is based off a story game where each decision made by the user changes the story in some way for different results.
-The user would be able to first choose character, weapon, rank, nationality, etc. Through pressing certain keys as directed by the game, the user will be able to start the game and make choices throughout the game as they face decisions in the story line (which would look closer to a Directed Acylic Graph than an actual "line").
+The user would be able to first choose character, weapon, rank, nationality, etc. The user will be able to choose between easy and hard mode, with the hard mode being harder to survive than easy mode.
+Through pressing certain keys as directed by the game, the user will be able to start the game and make choices throughout the game as they face decisions in the story line (which would look closer to a Directed Acylic Graph than an actual "line").
 The story line would diverge depending on the decisions that had been taken.
 The character could be shot at, killed by shells, executed by his officer, or manage to survive for another day.
 An endgame screen would appear, announcing that the player had died.
 In addition, there's also an option to increase or decrease the difficulty, which would make the story easier or harder for the player to survive.
 > Another backend feature that the project provides is the dynamic generation of the storyline from a text file: The text file will have each line be in the format of [prompttext] [eventtext] [linked events(0 indexed)], from which a storyline can be dynamically generated using a meticulously made string parser that parses individual lines and characters.
 This would allow for developers who're not familiar with the tech stack to easily change or update the storyline without having to know how the program itself works.

  > ## Phase II